JoelHalkey/JoelHalkey_hw7TH_csi3150_fs2023/csi3150takehome7/README.md

       .then(response => response.json())
       .then(data => setData(data));

+    // Could also just be used for updating other parts of a component if another part changes.

     return () => {
       // Used to return HTML with the data gathered from the API/Function call.